cholestria/MustangMap/README.md

 ## <a name="login"></a>Account Creation, Login, and Image Display

-Users can create an account and login in order to upload images which are used in the herd area information display.
+Users can create an account and log in in order to upload images which are used in the herd area information display.
 Password encryption is handled by bcrypt.
 Users can also chose to login with Facebook's login API.
 Backend functions ensure that the files uploaded are picture files.
 For herd areas with multiple images, a random choice algorithm serves one picture per herd area on a given AJAX call.

 ## <a name="data"></a>Data